Seek Justice After A Wrongful Termination

 It is essential to understand when it is illegal for an employer to fire you.
 Some of the more common examples include:

-- Discrimination: If your employer fired you because of your race, sex, gender, religion, nation of origin or pregnancy, they discriminated against you.
+- Employment discrimination: If your employer fired you because of your race, sex, sexual orientation, gender, marital status, religion, nation of origin or pregnancy, they discriminated against you.

-- Refusal to violate the law: Your employer cannot ask you to commit a crime and fire you if you refuse to perform the task.
+- Refusal to violate the law: Your employer cannot ask you to perform illegal activities and fire you if you refuse to engage in them.

-- Retaliation: An employer cannot legally retaliate against an employee who has reported a workplace violation.
+- Retaliation (whistleblowing activities): An employer cannot legally retaliate against an employee who has reported a workplace violation.

-If you believe you were fired because of these or other illegal circumstances, contact my office immediately.
-I will thoroughly gather key evidence to support your wrongful termination claim.
+If you believe you were fired because of these, breach of employment contract or other illegal circumstances, contact my office immediately.
+As a seasoned employment lawyer, I will thoroughly gather key evidence to support your wrongful termination claim.
 Hold the liable party accountable for their actions.

 Let Me Fight For You